sigurdroemer/rough_volatility/README.md

 # Implementation of rough volatility models
 This project implements the pricing models used in part one of the analysis of [1] as well as fast neural network approximations of these.

 We start by outlining the models: Let S(t) denote the time t price of an asset and let r(t) and q(t) denote the risk-free interest rate and the continuously compounded dividend yield respectively; r(t) and q(t) are assumed deterministic.
-Under some standard assumptions we then have
+Under some standard assumptions, we then have

 ![dS_eqn](https://latex.codecogs.com/svg.image?dS_t%26space%3B%3D%26space%3BS_t%28r%28t%29-q%28t%29%29dt%26space%3B%26plus%3B%26space%3BS_t%26space%3B%5Csqrt%7BV_t%7DdW_%7B2%2Ct%7D)